 I rent a storefront or other commercial space.

-If COVID-19 has greatly affected you or your business, a landlord may not raise your rent, or threaten to.
+If COVID-19 has greatly affected you or your business, a landlord may not raise your rent, or threaten to, unless the rental increases were agreed to prior to February 29.

 My landlord is trying to evict me anyway.